Distality Rank: Distality Rank

 \end{theorem}

 \begin{proof} Proposition \ref{prop:DRA} asserts that $\DR(T_B)\leq \DR(T)$; thus, it suffices to show that for $m>0$, if $T_B$ is $m$-distal, then $T$ is also $m$-distal.

 Suppose $\Gamma \in S^{\EM}$ is not $m$-distal.
-By the Standard Lemma \cite[Lemma 5.1.3]{Tent2012ACI}, there is a skeleton $\II_0 + \cdots + \II_{m+1} \models^{\EM} \Gamma$ which is indiscernible over $B$.
+By the Standard Lemma \cite[Lemma 7.1.1]{tent:modeltheory}, there is a skeleton $\II_0 + \cdots + \II_{m+1} \models^{\EM} \Gamma$ which is indiscernible over $B$.
 Furthermore, Proposition \ref{prop:skeleton} asserts that this skeleton is not $m$-distal; thus, there exists a sequence $A = (a_0, \ldots, a_m)$ such that every proper subsequence inserts indiscernibly over $\varnothing$ but $A$ does not.
-Applying Lemma \ref{lem:strongbasechange} with $D = B \cup \II$ yields a sequence $A'$ such that every proper subsequence inserts indiscernibly over $B$ but $A'$ does not. \end{proof}
+Applying the Base Change Lemma (Lemma \ref{lem:strongbasechange}) with $D = B \cup \II$ yields a sequence $A'$ such that every proper subsequence inserts indiscernibly over $B$ but $A'$ does not. \end{proof}